TitasDas/TitasDas/README.md

 ---

 ##  About
+- ##  About
-- I'm a software engineer who loves building to entertain, teach or for convenience.
+- I'm a software engineer who essentially loves building to entertain or teach.
 If my software encouraged or enabled concentrated thought in my users, that would be an added bonus.
+- You can also ask me for software you'd like to have, through the [request form](https://implantintelligence.com/request).

 ---